About this Research Topic

 - Augmented Reality and Surgical Vision

-Dr. Konstanty Korski is currently an employee and share holder of F.Hoffmann-La Roche Ltd. All other Topic Editors declare no conflicts of interest.
+Dr. Konstanty Korski is currently an employee and share holder of F.Hoffmann-La Roche Ltd. Dr. Paolo Ocampo is currently employed at Genentech, Inc. All other Topic Editors declare no conflicts of interest.

 Keywords: Digitalization of oncology, Augmented reality, surgical vision, telepathology, teleradiology, diagnostics, digital algorithms